cloudposse-archives/terraform-tfe-cloud-infrastructure-automation/README.md

     # Optional filename trigger to match (default is *.tf)
     filename_trigger: "*.*"
     # Add extra 'Run Triggers' to this workspace, beyond the parent workspace, which is created by default
+    # These triggers mean this project workspace will be automatically planned if any of these workspaces are applied.
     triggers:
       - uw2-testing-example2
       - gbl-root-example1
-    # Set the Terraform input variable values for this project
+    # Set the Terraform input variable values for this project.
+Complex types like maps and lists are supported.
     vars:
       my_input_var: "Hello world!
 This is a value that needs to be passed to my `first-project` Terraform project."
+  # Every project should be uniquely named and correspond to a folder in the `projects/` directory
   second-project:
     workspace_enabled: true
     # Specify a custom project folder (defalts to the project name if not specified)